syte-ai/Android-SDK/README.md

     SyteResult<ItemsResult> imageSearchClient.getItems(result.data.getBounds().get(index), coordinates);

 **NOTE**
-Offers for the first bound will be retrieved by default.
+Items for the first bound will be retrieved by default.
-Use **urlImageSearch.setRetrieveOffersForTheFirstBound(false)**  or **imageSearch.setRetrieveOffersForTheFirstBound(false)** to disable this behaviour.
+Use **urlImageSearch.setRetrieveItemsForTheFirstBound(false)**  or **imageSearch.setRetrieveItemsForTheFirstBound(false)** to disable this behaviour.

 # Product Recommendations
 To use the "Recommendations" functionality, do the following: